narnoldm/CASLAB_Misc/modules/MODULES_SETUP.md

 ## Items with prepared module files

-In my experiance CASLAB users particularly those using the GEMS solver require use of either the intel compilers or its associate Math Kernal Library(MKL).
-Traditionally after installation of the OneAPI tool kit by calling
+In my experiance CASLAB users particularly those using the GEMS solver require use of either the Intel compilers or its associated Math Kernal Library(MKL).
+Traditionally after installation the environment of the OneAPI tool kit is set by calling

 ```bash
     source /opt/intel/oneapi/setvars.sh
 ```

 Looking at this file the details are staggering.
 Fortunatly Intel has done most of the heavy lifting for us.
-Now with no modules loaded if we try to call the intel C compiler:
+Now with no modules loaded if we try to call the Intel C compiler:

 ```bash
     >which icc